Counseling, Therapy, and Psychology: What's the Difference?

 Is there a difference between counseling and therapy?

 The skills and attributes separating a good therapist from a bad one are a major part of the counseling curriculum.
-To be a good therapist, you must be able to develop strong listening and observational skills, uphold patient confidences, communicate effectively, demonstrate cultural competence, and understand and maintain ethical standards.
+To be a good therapist, you must develop strong listening and observational skills, uphold patient confidences, communicate effectively, demonstrate cultural competence, and understand and maintain ethical standards.
 You should be able to maintain self-control in emotionally charged situations and show consistency and reliability.

 Page last reviewed on November 14, 2023